UKCloud/documentation/articles/azure/azs-how-create-aks.md

    **Service Principal ClientID** - The Service Principal application ID (used by the Kubernetes Azure cloud provider).
 More help [here](https://github.com/Azure/acs-engine/blob/master/docs/serviceprincipal.md).

+   **Service Principal Client Secret** - The Service Principal Client secret.

+   **Kubernetes Azure Cloud Provider Version** - This is the Kubernetes version that is used for the cluster.

    ![Create Azure Kubernetes Service cluster > Kubernetes Cluster Settings](images/azs-browser-create-aks-settings.png)

 7. In the *Summary* step, check that the information is correct, then click **OK**.